The Bell Jar

 This book is too personal and can't help to think in my surrounding situation, but let's try not to be objective.

+This book asks the big question, what is happiness?
 As Charlie gets smarter, a girl at the bakery mentions the garden of Eden, that God doesn't want us to go beyond what's given to us, quite frankly, she's saying it's wrong to be smart.

+Was he happy that he got a lot smarter than everyone around him, was it a good thing?
+I think he was happy, to be surrounded by the wonders of the world, he absorbed all the knowledge that almost all of us cannot reach.
 Then he struggles as he lose the super power, but like any of us who get old and old enough to go sinile, I don't think it's a bad thing to return to our simple selves, it's a cycle.
+You gain something, you also eventually lose that something.

 Knowledge is power, sometime too powerful and harmful if we only focus on the power, but like the cycle of life, knowledge in a person is temporary, and he understood it, he decided to live every stage fully.